adjust/xamarin_sdk/doc/xamarin_ios.md

 <a href="url"><img src="https://github.com/adjust/sdks/blob/xamarin/Resources/xamarin/ios/submodule_ios_binding.png" align="center" height="500" width="300" ></a>

-### 3. Add reference to adjust iOS binding project
+### 3. Add reference to adjust iOS bindings project

 After you have successfully added adjust iOS bindings project to your solution, you should add a reference to it in your iOS app project properties.